Initiatives

 Using Grant Funds

-The NPI Grant Program will provide funding for infrastructure improvements that are intended to positively impact an organization’s operational structure.
+The NPI Grant Program provides funding for infrastructure improvements that are intended to positively impact an organization’s operational structure.

 Grant funds may be used toward things like: